 To understand the answers to these important questions, you have to look at the tabulation process.
 In my county, for example, ballots are not even opened until the outside voter identifying information can be verified.
 If I’ve moved within the same county and received two ballots and decided to send them both in, the machine has a way of identifying duplicate ballots, before they are counted.

 Suppose those duplicate ballots, all collected and put in a separate place, somehow skipped the process (through the act of a felony by election officials and poll workers) and were opened and mixed in with all of the other ballots.
 Ballots once opened, after all, do not have names or other identifiers.
 Some counties may otherwise mark the actual ballot to give them a distinctive number or code, but suppose there’s nothing to identify these ballots.
-The easiest way to verify whether something large-scale like that happened would be to check registered voter numbers compared to ballots counted.
+The easiest way to verify whether large-scale fraud has taken place would be to check registered voter numbers compared to ballots counted.
 If my vote was counted twice, it would inflate the numbers.
-True, a small handful of ballots might pass under the radar and certainly mess up any local elections, but the numbers needed in this case to overturn the election results for the presidential race would have to be significantly higher.
+True, a small handful of ballots might pass under the radar and could mess up a local election, but the numbers needed in this case to overturn the election results for the presidential race would have to be significantly higher.
 After several audits and verification conducted by various states and counties, no proof of large scale fraud or inflated numbers were found.

 What about voters who moved to another county or state who tried to vote twice?
 In this case it is true that if voters were able to travel to their old residence or have someone mail them their second ballot they could potentially vote twice.
 This is, of course, still illegal and difficult to do.
 A handful of people over the decades have been caught trying to vote twice, using previous residences.
 But again in this case authorities couldn’t find any proof that this was conducted on a large enough scale to flip the election results.